 The hotel's thin walls and quadruple-paned windows are no match for the rumble of the city's "L" trains, which pass right by the hotel.
 Light sleepers may want to look elsewhere to ensure a quiet night.

-Located on the 6th floor of the connected hotel next door, the seasonal, indoor-outdoor Cabana Club pool opens for hotel guests two hours before the general public (and good thing, as you’ll need to get there early to snag a spot).
+Located on the 6th floor of the connected hotel next door, the seasonal, indoor-outdoor Cabana Club pool opens for hotel guests two hours before the general public (which is good, considering you'll need to get there early to snag a spot).
 While the pool itself is on the small side, the appeal is more about the frozen cocktails, clubby vibe, and panoramic views.

 The Robey is located at the intersection of three busy streets — N. Damen Avenue, W. North Avenue, and N. Milwaukee Avenue — in the heart of the Wicker Park neighborhood.
 The walkable neighborhood is known for its plethora of trendy boutiques and popular bars and restaurants, including Big Star (an amazing taco jaunt), The Violet Hour (which serves up creative cocktails), and Piece Brewery and Pizzeria.
 When it's time to explore farther afield, downtown Chicago is just 15 minutes south on the Blue Line train.

-Chicago’s O’Hare International Airport is 15 miles from the hotel.
-The fastest and cheapest way to get there is to take the Blue Line train from the airport to the Damen stop, which takes 32 minutes and costs just $2.50.
-From the Damon stop, it’s only a few hundred feet to the hotel.
+Chicago's O'Hare International Airport is around 15 miles from the hotel.
+The fastest and cheapest way to get there is to take the Blue Line train from the airport to the Damen stop, which takes about 30 minutes.
+From the Damon stop, it's only a few hundred feet to the hotel.
 Taxis, Ubers, and Lyfts are also an option; expect to pay about $40 for a 45-minute (or longer) ride.

 The Blue Line Damen stop is a one-minute walk from the hotel, which makes it easy and convenient to head downtown or farther north to Logan Square.
 Dozens of busses also run up and down the three major streets where the hotel is located.